A Generalized Newton Method for Subgradient Systems: Solvability of Coderivative Inclusions

 \section{Solvability of Coderivative Inclusions}

 A crucial step in the design and justification of numerical algorithms is to establish their {\em well-posedness}, i.e., the {\em solvability} of the corresponding iterative systems.
-In the case of the classical Newton method to solve $\nabla\ph(x)=0$, we have the equation for $d\in\R^n$ written as

-which is solvable if the Hessian matrix $\nabla^2\varphi(x)$ is invertible.
+In the case of the classical Newton method to solve $\nabla\ph(x)=0$, we have the equation for $d\in\R^n$ written as which is solvable if the Hessian matrix $\nabla^2\varphi(x)$ is invertible.
 In the case of the generalized Newton algorithm for nonsmooth functions discussed in Section~\ref{intro}, we extend \eqref{newton-eq} in the following way.
-Given a subgradient $v\in\partial\varphi(x)$, consider the inclusion
+Given a subgradient $v\in\partial\varphi(x)$, consider the inclusion and find conditions ensuring the solvability of \eqref{newton-inc} with respect to $d\in\R^n$.
+Due to \eqref{2nd}, the second-order inclusion \eqref{newton-inc} can be written as